Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Domain integrals over a polyhedral inclusion

 and

 respectively, where $n = 0, 1, 2$.
 The substitution of Eqs. (\ref{eq:3D_time}) and (\ref{eq:stokes_time}) into Eqs. (\ref{eq:L_final}) and (\ref{eq:D_final}) provides the time Eshelby's tensors.
+It should be noted that readers may assume time-varying quantities, taking the form of a linear function $ a + b t$.
+Because the spatial integrals has been evaluated and the function $B^m$ is time-independent, the extension from Eq. (\ref{eq:stokes_spatial}) is straightforward by multiplying the linear time variable and then integrate.

-Notice that when $t=t_f$ and $n < m$, evaluating $(t - t_f)^{n-m}$ exists weak mathematical singular issues, which can be handled through interchanging integral sequences as elaborated in Appendix A.1.
-In addition, the convergence of the sum of the series is elaborated in Appendix A.2.
+It should be emphasized that when $t = t_{f}$ and $n < m$, evaluating evaluating $(t - t_f)^{n-m}$ exists weak mathematical singular issues, which can be handled through interchanging integral sequences as elaborated in \ref{appendix:sing}.
+The treatment of interchanging integral sequence, first time then spatial, is a well-established technique in boundary element method \cite{Gupta1995}, which successfully separate the weakly singular kernel function $\frac{1}{|\textbf{x} - \textbf{x}'|}$ in the transient analysis. \ref{appendix:sing} rigorously proved that when $n = 0, 1, 2$, the separated (time-independent) kernel functions are, $\frac{1}{|\textbf{x} - \textbf{x}'|}, |\textbf{x} - \textbf{x}'|$, and $|\textbf{x} - \textbf{x}'|^{3}$, respectively.
+Moreover, the convergence of the sum of the series is elaborated in \ref{appendix:con}.